 03. Use AI tools

 AI web design tools can help you practice divergent thinking, too.
-“Looking forward, the most successful ideas likely won’t come from bright thinkers alone," says Jan Bieser, senior researcher and speaker at Gottlieb Duttweiler Institute, which published a study on AI and creativity.
+“Looking forward, the most successful ideas likely won’t come from bright thinkers alone," as Jan Bieser, senior researcher and speaker at Gottlieb Duttweiler Institute, wrote in a paper on AI and creativity.
 "They'll come from those best at mindfully steering intelligent machines while remaining firmly in the driver’s seat.”
 Check out the latest Wix Studio AI tools.

 04. Take a mental break